cmunozdev/Webscout/docs/client.md

-# Unified Python Client (`webscout/client.py`)
+# Webscout Python API Client (`webscout/client.py`)
 > Last updated: 2025-12-20
 > Maintained by: Webscout Core Team

-The unified client provides a single entry point for interacting with any OpenAI-compatible or text-to-image (TTI) provider that ships with Webscout.
-It handles provider discovery, model lookup, automatic failover, and streaming so callers can focus on prompts rather than plumbing.
+The Webscout Python API Client is a Python-based client library that provides OpenAI-compatible API access to any provider within the Webscout ecosystem.
+It allows you to use any Webscout provider with models formatted in OpenAI-compatible format, making it easy to integrate with existing OpenAI-based applications.
+The client handles provider discovery, model lookup, automatic failover, and streaming so you can focus on your application logic rather than provider-specific plumbing.

 ## ✨ Highlights

+- **Python-native API**: A pure Python client library for Webscout providers using OpenAI-compatible format.
 - **Auto-discovery** of OpenAI-compatible (`webscout/Provider/OPENAI`) and TTI (`webscout/Provider/TTI`) providers via dynamic imports.
 - **Smart model resolution** supporting explicit provider/model pairs (`Provider/model`), fuzzy matches, and `auto` selection.
 - **Intelligent Auto-resolution**: `model="auto"` selects a random provider that advertises models via `models.list()`, with fallback to default models.